-You Need A Budget (YNAB) is by far the best budget app around.
+You Need A Budget (YNAB) is by far the best budget personal finance apps around.

-Here’s the tagline of YNAB on their official website – “Gain Total Control Of Your Money.
+Here’s a quick reference to the tagline of YNAB – “Gain Total Control Of Your Money.
 Stop living paycheck-to-paycheck, get out of debt, and save more money.”

-YNAB is so confident about saving you money that they are currently offering a “No Risk, 100% Money Back Guarantee”.
-No questions asked complete refund.
+Also, YNAB is so confident about saving your money that they are currently offering a “No Risk, 100% Money-Back Guarantee”.
+No questions asked for a complete refund.